CloudReactor/cloudreactor-procwrapper/README.md

 Wraps the execution of processes so that an API server ([CloudReactor](https://cloudreactor.io/)) can monitor and manage them.
-Also implements retries, timeouts, and secret injection from AWS into the environment.
 Available as a standalone executable or as a python module.

+## Features

+* Runs either processes started with a command line or a python function you supply
+* Implements retries and time limits on wrapped processes
+* Injects secrets from AWS Secrets Manager and extracts them into the process environment
+* When used with the CloudReactor service:
+  * Sends heartbeats, optionally with status information like the number of items processed
+  * Prevents too many concurrent executions
+  * Stops execution when manually stopped in the CloudReactor dashboard

 ## How it works